Sun–Liu territorial dispute: Aftermath

 Although the Sun–Liu territorial dispute of 215 ended in a peace settlement, Sun Quan did not give up his goal of acquiring all of Liu Bei's territories in Jing Province.
 In the winter of 219–220, when Guan Yu was away at the Battle of Fancheng against Cao Cao's forces in northern Jing Province, Sun Quan ordered Lü Meng to lead a stealth invasion of Liu Bei's territories in Jing Province.
 Lü Meng and his army succeeded in their mission and conquered all of Liu Bei's territories without Guan Yu knowing.
 By the time Guan Yu returned from Fancheng, it was already too late.
 Guan Yu was subsequently captured in an ambush and executed by Sun Quan's forces after refusing to surrender.
+This set the stage for the Battle of Xiaoting in 221.

 In Romance of the Three Kingdoms

 In Chapter 66 of the 14th-century historical novel Romance of the Three Kingdoms, the meeting between Guan Yu and Lu Su is dramatised into an event known as "Guan Yunchang (Guan Yu) attending a meeting armed with only a blade" (關雲長單刀赴會 (关云长单刀赴会, Guān Yúncháng dān dāo fù huì)).
 In the novel, the meeting is actually a mask for an attempt by Lu Su and his subordinates to force Guan Yu to hand over Liu Bei's territories in Jing Province to Sun Quan's side.
 Their plan is as follows: Lu Su will pretend to invite Guan Yu to attend a meeting and demand that he "return" the territories.
 Lü Meng, Gan Ning and the others will lead their men to hide near the meeting area.
 If Guan Yu refuses to hand over the territories, Lu Su will give a signal for them to immediately come out of hiding and assassinate Guan Yu.
 Guan Yu knows that it is a trap but he still arms himself with only his Green Dragon Crescent Blade and attends the meeting.
 After a short exchange with Lu Su over a few drinks, Guan Yu senses the hidden danger so he pretends to be drunk, grabs Lu Su and holds him hostage while carefully retreating back to his boat.
 He releases Lu Su after boarding his boat and sails back to his base safely.

+The plot in this novel gave rise to the xiehouyu "Liu Bei borrows Jingzhou - can never get back once lent" (劉備借荊州——有借無還 (刘备借荆州——有借无还)).